 *computed at currency exchange rate of 1 HK$ = Php 6.1

 For those who want to know if we hired a travel agent … we didn’t take one.
 We made the itinerary, paid for everything (most of it online), and toured HK and Macau ourselves.
-To save on airfare costs, subscribe to the Cebu Pacific Promo page at Pueblo Philippines.
+To save on airfare costs, subscribe to the Promo fare alerts at Detourista or the Cebu Pacific Promo page at Pueblo Philippines.